laurent22/joplin/README.md

 Joplin values your privacy and security by giving you complete control over your information and digital footprint.

-Joplin applications do not send any data to any service without your authorisation.
+Joplin applications do not send any data to any service without your authorization.
 Any data that Joplin saves, such as notes or images, are saved to your own device and you are free to delete this data at any time.

 Joplin has many modern features, some of which use third-party services.
 You can disable any or all of these features in the application settings.
 These features are: